tve/blog/content/2018/lp-wifi-esp8266-assoc.md

 I also looked at the performance when using a secure access point and surprisingly there is no change in behavior to be seen.
-The TCP packet exchange may be happening a tad slower but when looking at two traces side-by-side it is impossible to determine which is from an open vs. secure access point.
+The TCP packet exchange may be happening a tad slower but when looking at two traces side-by-side it is impossible to distinguish the two.

 ### Putting it all together